nasa/bplib/README.md

 To run a specific unit test using one of the test targets provided in the makefile:
 * make test{mem|cpu|heap|cov} testcase=binding/lua/test/ut_{test}.lua

 Note that getting the lua extension to compile for your specific linux distribution can be difficult as they often come with different versions and named in different ways.
-Please see the makefile in `bindline/lua` for hints to how to get your version of Lua working with this library.
-In some cases, I end up downloading the source to Lua 5.3, building it myself, and then creating an alias to it (e.g. `alias bplua='LUA_CPATH=/opt/lua5.3/lib/lua/5.3/?.so LUA_PATH=/opt/lua5.3/lib/lua/5.3/?.lua /opt/lua5.3/bin/lua'`).
+Please see the prerequisites section above and the makefile in `bindline/lua` for hints to how to get your version of Lua working with this library.

 #### Releases